eXascaleInfolab/bench-vldb20/Algorithms/README.md

 mono TestingFramework.exe -alg nalg -d airq -scen miss_perc
 ```

-- Then, in the Results subfolder you can find precision and runtime results from running your algorithm.
+- The precision and runtime results will be added to the `Results` subfolder.

 ___